-Using the tile spacing you determined above, draw the tile grid in your layout.
-Many people prefer equal width border tiles on opposing walls, and a larger border is often preferred over a small one (e.g. in an 11' wide room many people prefer 4 full tiles and 2 18" wide border tiles over 5 full tiles and 2 6" wide border tiles).
+Using the tile spacing you determined earlier, add the tile grid to your drawing.
+Many people prefer equal width border tiles on opposing walls.
+Also, a larger border is often preferred over a small one (e.g. in an 11' wide room many people prefer 4 full tiles and 2 18" wide border tiles over 5 full tiles and 2 6" wide border tiles).

 Apply a bead of adhesive all the way around the perimeter of the backside of the tile.
 Make the bead 1/8" to 3/16" in size.
 If the tile center lays flat on the ceiling, add a 4" "X" to the center section with adhesive.
 If the tile has a design where only a few areas touch the ceiling, place dabs of adhesive on those sections.
 Keep a damp towel handy to clean up any adhesive that may seep out.

 |Install tile with the tile design (not edges) centered in its "grid" box, not touching any of the lines.||Align the top left corner of the tile design to the center of the "t".|